 Last week’s blog post was the final installment of Nimrod Headington’s 1852 journal, Trip to California.
 Nimrod was a young man in his mid-twenties when he returned from California.
 What did Nimrod do after he returned from his gold rush adventure in 1853?
 What did he do the rest of his life?

-This is the twenty-first in a series, the transcription of Nimrod Headington’s 1852 journal, Trip to California.
-Today’s blog post begins in February 1853, as Nimrod and his partners continue their search for gold.
-Nimrod has been panning for gold for seven months but has not struck it big yet.
+This is the final installment of the transcriptions of Nimrod Headington’s 1852 journal, Trip to California.
+Today’s blog post begins in early July 1853.
+After panning for gold for nearly a year, Nimrod is ready to head back to Ohio.
 Nimrod’s story continues: